genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This reads the FUND.csv file in the local directory and insert the data from the file into the FUND table.

-To Modify records you, need to specify the key that will be used to identify the original record from the each row in the csv file.
+To modify records you, need to specify the key that will be used to identify the original record from the each row in the csv file.
 If you want to modify a key field, you need to ensure the lookup key does not use this field; for example, you can't change an ID in the file and then modify on _BY_ID key.

 ```bash
 SendIt -t FUND -m FUND_BY_ID
 ```

-Modify fields (-mf) is a special parameter that can be added to "-m" operations.
+Modify fields ('-mf') is a special parameter that can be added to '-m' operations.
 SendTable will only attempt to modify the record fields specified in this comma-separated list parameter.

 To delete records you need to specify `-d` (or `--delete`)